-The analogue information coursing between your source (be it a CD player, turntable or music streamer) and stereo amplifier is complicated – and there's an awful lot of it.
+The analogue information passing between your source (be it a CD player, turntable or music streamer) and stereo amplifier is complicated – and there's an awful lot of it.
 So connect them wisely, because, like every component in your audio chain, your audio cables can make a significant difference to the sound your system ultimately delivers.

-We've rounded up the best audio cables we've tested, catering for various budgets.
-So whether you're watching the pennies or your system demands a little more, these RCA interconnects can make the most of your hi-fi's potential.
+We've rounded up the best audio cables we've tested for a number of different budgets.
+So whether you're watching the pennies or your high-end system demands a little more investment, these RCA interconnects can make the most of your hi-fi's potential.